karetkaz/Cmpl/extras/Reference/Usage.md

 When the application is started in **debug** mode, the compiled code is executed with some additional checks.
 In case of an error, the debugger will pause the execution of the code at the fault location.

 ### profile

 >cmpl -profile test.ci

 When the application is started in **profile** mode, the compiled code is executed and measured.
 When the execution finishes, the collected data is dumped to the to the console, or to the specified file.

+### compile

+>cmpl test.ci

+If there is no global (run, debug or profile) option specified, the given source file(s) will be compiled only.

 ### debug with breakpoints